fingolfin/gap-snapshots/INSTALL.md

 There also is (if installed) an HTML version of some books that can be viewed with an HTML browser, see Section "Changing the Help Viewer" of the GAP Reference manual.
-Some of these use unicode characters for mathematical formulae.
-(Firefox, Konqueror and Safari all support unicode characters.)

 The manual is also available in pdf format.
-In the full distribution these files are included in the directory `gap4rX/doc` in the subdirectories `tut` (a beginner's tutorial), `ref` (the reference manual) and `changes` (changes from earlier versions).
+In the full distribution these files are included in the directory `gap-4.X.Y/doc` in the subdirectories `tut` (a beginner's tutorial), `ref` (the reference manual) and `changes` (changes from earlier versions).